davidGCR/davidGCR/README.md

 I have 3 of experience as a Data Engineer and 1 year as a Machine Learning Engineer.

-I am a passionate about Machine Learning, Deep Learning, Computer Vision, and Data Science.
+I am a passionate about Machine Learning, Deep Learning, Computer Vision, NLP, and Data Science.

 Below, some technologies I have experience: